derat/nup/cmd/nup/README.md

   -compare-dump-file string
-    	Path to JSON file with songs to compare updates against -debug-song-file string
+    	Path to JSON file with songs to compare updates against -delete-after-merge
-    	Path to song file to print debug info about -delete-after-merge
     	Delete source song if -merge-songs is true -delete-song int